-Physiological and molecular mechanisms of Zn deficiency tolerance in A. thaliana

-A. thaliana accessions showed a larger variation for relative change in SDW than in Zn concentration under both Zn deficiency treatments (Fig. 3).
-This indicates the presence of genetic variation for their minimum Zn requirement and for the ability to tolerate low Zn concentrations.
-This is not unique for A. thaliana though.
-Also for barley, bread and durum wheat, common bean and rice, different genotypes are reported to have similar shoot Zn concentrations with different levels of Zn deficiency tolerance (Cakmak et al., 1998; Genc et al., 2002; Hacisalihoglu et al., 2003; Rengel, 2001; Sadeghzadeh et al., 2009; Wissuwa et al., 2006).
-Further indications that A. thaliana accessions vary for the minimum Zn requirement is shown by a few accessions with slightly higher SDW in the Zn deficient treatment relative to its control.
+Physiological and molecular mechanisms of Zn deficiency tolerance in A. thaliana unique for A. thaliana though.
+Also for barley, bread and durum wheat, common bean, and rice, different genotypes are reported to have similar shoot Zn concentrations with different levels of Zn deficiency tolerance (Cakmak et al., 1998; Rengel, 2001; Genc et al., 2002; Hacisalihoglu et al., 2003; Wissuwa et al., 2006; Sadeghzadeh et al., 2009).
+Further indications that A. thaliana accessions vary for the minimum Zn requirement is shown by a few accessions with slightly higher SDW in the Zn-deficient treatment relative to its control.